vtopc/wcache/README.md

 [![Godoc Reference][godoc-img]][godoc]

 Implements a cache with TTL(expiration).
-`expireFn` will be called when record is expired.
+An expiration callback(`expireFn`) will be called when record is expired.

 ### Features
 * Thread-safe.